 It is intended that some courses in the minor be those that qualify for UCC21 standing under the WISER+ criteria, especially those courses designated as E (with a focus on sustainability specifically).
 Although most of the courses listed are currently taught in face-to-face instructional format, there are some that are web-based only and the anticipation is that future additional web-based courses could be offered.

 The courses from which students will select, do not have onerous prerequisite requirements.
 The opening course for the minor is SUST250 Introduction to Sustainability.
 This course will expose students to the complexities of social, economic and environmental systems and their interactions; from this foundation the role of students as world citizens, in shepherding resources and valuing cultures and understanding economies will be developed.

 The completion of the sustainability minor is to be achieved by taking SUST400 Creating a Sustainable Future.
 This is a hands-on, project-based, immersive learning course in which students analyze a real-world problem and propose strategies to mitigate, manage or transform the situation.

-Dr. Mary Annette Rose, Associate Professor in the Department of Technology, is the academic advisor for this minor.
+Dr. Mary Annette Rose, Associate Professor of Educational Studies, is the academic advisor for this minor.